Best Wi-Fi Adapter for Gaming - No More Lag

 - No MU-MIMO support

-If you’re looking for an inexpensive portable option that will provide you with decent speed, Linksys might have a solution.
+If you’re looking for an inexpensive portable USB adapter that will provide you with decent speed, Linksys might have a solution.
 Its WUSB6300 is an incredibly compact, simple, yet surprisingly powerful adapter perfect for casual gaming.

-This candidate for the best Wi-Fi dongle for gaming is a dual-band device with an accumulated AC bandwidth of 1,200.
+This candidate for the best Wi-Fi dongle for gaming is a dual-band device with a total AC bandwidth of 1,200.
 867 Mbps goes through a 5 GHz connection, while 300 Mbps is what you’ll get on 2.4 GHz.
-The adapter uses USB 3.0, which is ten times faster than the older USB 2.0 connection.
-Hidden inside the device are two powerful antennas.
-Because of that, it is impossible to tinker with the signal or boost it somehow through an extension cable.
-Basically, what you see is what you get.
+The adapter uses USB 3.0, which is ten times faster than the older USB 2.0 connection, and it uses two internal antennas.

 Linksys’s USB Wi-Fi dongle is compatible with Windows XP, Vista, 7, and 8.
-Although it’s officially compatible with Windows 10, many users have reported problems with this version of the operating system, so if you don’t have to, don’t use that one.
+Although it’s officially compatible with Windows 10, many users have reported problems with this version of the operating system, so there might be better Wi-Fi adapters out there for Windows 10 users.

 Overall, the Linksys WUSB6300 doesn’t promise a lot, but it certainly delivers.
 If you feel that the best wireless adapter for PC gaming should come in USB form, you can’t go wrong with this one.
 It’s small, it’s portable, and it will give you hours of online fun.